kingofday/Pigeon/ReadMe.md

-add "css/pigeon.css" to head tag in html page add "css/bootstrap.css" to head tag in html page add "js/jquery-3.1.1.min.js"(version not matters) to end of body tag add "js/pigeon.js" to end of body tag to
+add "css/pigeon.css" to head tag in html page add "css/bootstrap.css" to head tag in html page add "js/jquery-3.1.1.min.js"(version not matters) to end of body tag add "js/popper.min.js" to end of body tag add "js/bootstrap.js"(version not matters) to end of body tag add "js/pigeon.js" to end of body tag to
 ```
 ### Usage